 When I was in college many many years ago Salvador Allende was elected President of Chile as a democratic socialist.
 The Sound of Silence was at the top of the music charts.
 Richard Nixon was the U.S. President and Henry Kissinger was Nixon’s National Security Advisor.
 The United States secretly pursued a policy of destabilization that ultimately led to Allende’s death followed by the dictatorship of General Augusto Pinochet.
 The dictatorship lasted 17 years during which time thousands of Chileans were tortured, murdered, and disappeared.
 Chile regained its democracy in 1990 and recently elected a new young President, Gabriel Boric, who says: Democracy cannot be taken for granted.

 Click to watch video: Boric Interview

 Fast-forward to today.
 Over the last four years, leftist candidates have won presidential elections in one Latin American country after the other: Mexico, Argentina, Bolivia, Peru, Chile and Colombia … Now Brazil has cemented the trend.
-Luiz Inácio Lula da Silva’s narrow victory Sunday means the left will soon control six of the region’s seven largest economies.
+Luiz Inácio Lula da Silva’s Sunday means the left will soon control six of the region’s seven largest economies.
 See [Brazil’s Jair Bolsonaro may have wanted to pull a Donald Trump.
 Here’s why he couldn’t].